Root Canal Treatment – A Lifeline for Your Natural Teeth

 After your treatment, you may need to take some over-the-counter pain relief for a few days.
 After that, you should be pain-free and back to normal.
 It’s essential to look after your repaired tooth by brushing your teeth regularly.
 You should continue to have check-ups with your dentist and be cautious about certain foods.
 If you practice good oral hygiene, your restored tooth may well last as long as your other teeth.

 The root canal cost can vary depending on the damage to the tooth.
 It’s worth noting that a root canal is less expensive than tooth extraction and replacing the tooth with a crown.
+Our dentist would need to assess your situation first before we can give an accurate quote.
+This is why we offer a free consultation so our dentist can take a good look at your teeth and provide an accurate quote for the treatment.
 That said, we understand that dental treatments can be a significant expense.
-To help make the root canal treatment affordable and save your tooth within the necessary timeframe, we have several payment plans in place
+To help make the cost of a root canal treatment easier to manage, we have several payment plans in place.

 Pensioner and student discounts: Receive up to 15% off.
 Bulk billing is available for routine dental treatment for children under the age of 12.